databendlabs/databend-docs/docs/sql-reference/14-sql-commands/00-ddl/stream/index.md

 └─────────────────┘
 ```

-A Databend stream currently supports **Append-only** mode, allowing it to capture **both data insertion and deletion events**, as demonstrated in the following example:
+A Databend stream currently supports **Append-only** mode, allowing it to capture data insertions.
+This encompasses potential data deletions or updates for the recently added rows.
+However, the stream consistently reflects the final changes to the table since its creation.
+For example, if a row is added and subsequently updated with new values, the stream will accurately describe the changes based on the updated values.

 ```sql title='Example continued:'
 INSERT INTO test_stream VALUES(3);